 Researchers can modify this assay for different applications, such as the study of other tumor cell lines, or primary patient-derived tumor cells.
 If the protocol does not work well for the cells being tested, the researchers can use MDA-MB-231 cells as the positive control and stain the cells following the given specifications.
 Because this protocol is very sensitive to the concentration of Hoechst 33342, staining temperature, and time etc., the researchers should check all these conditions closely.
 The percentage of SP in many types of human tumor cell lines is relatively low (~ 0%–37%)19,26–36.
 If an excessively high or low percentage of SP is observed, it may be due to inappropriate concentrations of Hoechst 33342 or blocker used.
 If the problem seems to be related to the flow cytometer, technical support should be obtained.

 Although the use of SP to analyze and separate CSCs is highly efficient, it still has certain limitations.
 The first is its high sensitivity to staining conditions12.
 Many factors, such as the concentration of Hoechst 33342, cell status, temperature, time of staining, operation of flow cytometry, and the blocker selection, can affect the quality of SP analysis.
-The second is the cytotoxic effect of Hoechst 33342 on cells.
+The second is the cytotoxic effect of Hoechst 33342.
 Hoechst 33342 is a DNA-binding dye, but is toxic to cells when it reaches high concentrations and thus reduces cell activity37.

 In summary, SP analysis is one of the most commonly used methods in recent years to identify and purify CSCs in tumor cell lines.
 Although the method has some limitations, in the absence of specific CSCs surface markers, it is still a method for convenient, rapid, and cost-effective enrichment of CSCs.
 This method is beneficial for studying the biological functions of CSCs and for the identification of specific surface markers.
 Moreover, by detecting the effects of various signals on the SP ratio of tumor cells, it can provide clues to the regulatory effect of these signal pathways on CSCs features, and facilitate the discovery of new mechanisms, which can ultimately guide the targeted therapy of tumors.